RockstarLang/rockstar2/codewithrockstar.com/index.md

 Shout a boy
 Shout Johnny B. Goode
 Shout a boy with a dream
 Shout it.
-Shout true, shout empty, shout silence
+Shout true, shout empty, shout silence.

 Listen to the sound
 # a line comment